testcontainers/testcontainers-java/docs/features/advanced_options.md

 The previous implementation should be registered in `META-INF/services/org.testcontainers.core.CreateContainerCmdModifier` file.

-!!! note
-    Local customizations will override global ones.

 !!! warning
-    `CreateContainerCmdCustomizer` implementation will apply to all containers created by Testcontainers.
+    `CreateContainerCmdModifier` implementation will apply to all containers created by Testcontainers.

 ## Parallel Container Startup